Champii/Rock/.github/templates/README.md

 Be warned that for a given session, the whole code is re-executed at each entry.
 This includes I/O of all sorts (Looking at you, open/read/write in loops)

+Note that the REPL expects to be run from the project root, and expects some version of the stdlib to be available in the `./src` folder

 ## Showcases